noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   // is right-associative, i.e in the above example it starts from Nil, and moves list
   // can be left associative via the comma operator on Nill,
     // ^ Nil.::(bob).::(alice)
+// below: the : always points to the sequence
 // prepend a value onto a collection addthisToTheBegging +: ofThisCollection
 // append a value onto a collection (not recommended as its innefficient)